livebook-dev/livebook/docs/teams/phoenix_integration.md

 end
 ```

-Using that new `NodeConnection` module, get the node and cookie values and assign them to variables to be used as configs in the remote execution smart cell:
+Using the new `NodeConnection` module, get the node and cookie values and assign them to variables to be used as configurations in the remote execution smart cell:

 ```elixir
 my_app_node = NodeConnection.target_node()
 my_app_cookie = NodeConnection.cookie()
 ```

-Now you're ready to use the remote execution smart cell, with the node and cookies being set
+Now you're ready to use the remote execution smart cell, with the node and cookie being set
 dynamically:

 ![](images/remote-smart-cell-node-cookie-as-vars.png)